-On December 28, 2016, the Insurance Commission (IC), through its Circular Letter (CL) No. 2016-67, issued the New Valuation Standard for Insurance Policy Reserve with effect beginning January 1, 2017 and onwards.
+On December 28, 2016, the IC, through its Circular Letter (CL) No. 2016-67, issued the New Valuation Standard for Insurance Policy Reserve with effect beginning January 1, 2017 and onwards.
 Among others, the New Valuation Standard for Insurance Policy Reserve provides for (i) the determination of premium liabilities based on the higher of Unearned Premium Reserve (UPR) and Unearned Risk Reserve (URR); (ii) consideration of the Claims Handling Expense (CHE); (iii) consideration of Margin for Adverse Deviation (MfAD) to allow for inherent uncertainty of the best estimate of policy reserve; (iv) certification of an actuary on the calculation of the insurance policy reserve in accordance with the New Valuation Standard for Insurance Policy Reserve prescribed by the IC.

 Beginning January 1, 2017, the initial year of implementation of the New Valuation Standard on Insurance Policy Reserve, the IC through its CL 2016-69 issued on December 28, 2016, has relaxed the valuation requirements in determining the Insurance Policy Reserve to consider (i) set up of premium liabilities using UPR alone.
-However, if the URR is higher than the UPR (net of DAC), additional reserves will be booked amounting to the difference between the URR and UPR (net of DAC); and (ii) set up MfAD to zero, instead of Company specific MfAD.
+However, if the URR is higher than the UPR (net of DAC), additional reserves will be booked amounting to the difference between the URR and UPR (net of DAC); and (ii) set up of MfAD to zero, instead of Company specific MfAD.

 Beginning January 1, 2018, premium liabilities will be determined based on the higher of the UPR and URR and application of Company specific MfAD.
 The Company elected to apply the change in valuation methodology for the Company's premium liabilities retrospectively.
-The Company's UPR, (net of DAC) is higher than URR as at December 31, 2018 and 2017.
+The Company's UPR, (net of DAC) is higher than URR as at December 31, 2019 and 2018.

-In 2018 and 2017, the Company has adopted certain provisions of the New Valuation Standard for Insurance Policy Reserve issued by the IC CL 2016-67 as its accounting policy for reserving, particularly the consideration of MfAD and CHE in determining its claims obligation.
-The Company has engaged its Regional Actuary in determining its Insurance Policy Reserve, who has considered actual historical claims data for the last 10 years, CHE of 3.5% and 50% of the Company specific MfAD (2017 - 10% MfAD) in determining its claims obligation.
-The 50% of the Company specific MfAD has been applied by the Company in accordance with IC CL 2018-19.
+In 2019 and 2018, the Company has adopted certain provisions of the New Valuation Standard for Insurance Policy Reserve issued by the IC CL 2016-67 as its accounting policy for reserving, particularly the consideration of MfAD and CHE in determining its claims liabilities.
+The Company has engaged its regional actuary in determining its claims liabilities, who has considered actual historical claims data for the last 10 years, CHE of 3.5% and 100% of the Company specific MfAD (2018 - 50% MfAD) in determining its claims obligation.
+The 100% of the Company specific MfAD has been applied by the Company in accordance with IC CL 2018-19.

-The adoption of the new reserving framework resulted to the recognition of additional claims reserve as of December 31, 2018 of P231.39 million (2017 - P252.23 million).
+The adoption of the new reserving framework resulted to the recognition of additional claims liabilities as of December 31, 2019 of P433.60 million (2018 - P231.39 million).
 Such change was considered a change in accounting estimate and accounted for prospectively.